 Let me explain: Each serving of this recipe contains exactly 1 tablespoon mashed banana.
 This way, one portion is only 4.3g net carbs per portion.

-Plus, you don't have yet another bottle of flavouring sitting in your kitchen cupboard gathering dust!
+Plus, you don't have yet another bottle of flavoring sitting in your kitchen cupboard gathering dust!

-Full transparency here: By using 1 teaspoon of banana extract instead of real mashed banana you could reduce the net carbs to 1.5g per serving.
+Full transparency: By using 1 teaspoon of banana extract instead of real mashed banana you could reduce the net carbs to 1.5g per serving.
 And you could then definitely call it a sugar-free banana pudding as well.

 But let me tell you, there's no comparison between the two.
 I've tested both versions, and the real banana pudding beats the banana extract version hands down.

-It may tell you it's "natural banana extract" on the bottle.
-But it'll always taste fake.
+It may say "natural banana extract" on the bottle.
+But it will always taste fake.

-So, if you really, really love banana pudding (like me!!), real banana is the way to go!
+So, if you really love banana pudding (like me!), real banana is the way to go.

-Here is what you need for this homemade banana pudding recipe:
+Here is what you need for this homemade low carb banana pudding recipe:

 Banana - This should be very, very ripe.
 I used 1 small banana.
 Do measure with either a cup or with a scale to ensure you're not using more than the recipe requires.
 The carbs add up quickly and you only need a little banana for flavour.

 Double cream - That's heavy whipping cream for my American readers.
 For a dairy-free version, use coconut cream.

-Almond milk - Make sure it's unsweetened.
-My favourite brand here in the UK is Plenish.
+Almond milk - Make sure it is unsweetened.
+My favourite brand is Plenish.
 Hemp milk, coconut milk or cashew milk will also work.

 Egg yolks - I used large.

 Powdered sweetener - I used powdered Bocha Sweet (available on Amazon).
 Granulated or powdered allulose or a powdered erythritol blend or monk fruit sweetener will also work well as a sugar substitute.
 If you don't have much of a sweet tooth, 2 tablespoon may be sufficient.
-For me, 3 tablespoon were the perfect amount of sweetness.
+For me, 3 tablespoons were the perfect amount of sweetness.

 Vanilla extract - optional, but adds a nice warm note.
 For a luxe and totally natural version, use vanilla bean powder or scrape the seeds out of 1 vanilla bean.